 Both eyes are usually affected.
 The eyes may not actually feel dry.
 Symptoms include:

 - Irritation in the eyes.
 The eyes may feel gritty or burning.
 However, the eyes do not go red.
 If they do, another eye problem or a complication is usually present.

 - Slight blurring of vision from time to time.
-However, dry eyes do not usually cause permanent damage to vision.
+However, dry eyes do not affect the seeing part of the eye, and dry eyes do not usually cause permanent damage to vision.

 - Discomfort in your eyes when looking at bright lights.

 - If you wear contact lenses, you may find they become uncomfortable.

 What are the possible complications of dry eyes?

 Complications are uncommon.
 Inflammation of the conjunctiva (conjunctivitis) or the cornea at the front of the eye (keratitis) sometimes occurs.
 In severe cases, small ulcers may develop on the cornea.
 Rarely, the corneal may puncture (perforate).

 See a doctor if the eye goes red or if vision becomes affected (more than slight temporary blurring).
 Also if eye pain develops other than the grittiness or irritation that goes with dry eyes.
 These are not normally symptoms of dry eyes and may indicate another eye condition or a complication of dry eyes.

 A doctor can usually diagnose dry eyes from the symptoms.
 However, as dry eyes can be a symptom of an underlying disease (such as Sjögren's syndrome), don't be surprised if your doctor asks about all sorts of other symptoms.